Antoine-Bollinger/partez/README.md

 composer install
 ```

-Finally, run the PHP server web with;
+Finally, run the PHP server web with:
 ```
-php -S localhost:8000 -t src/
+php -S localhost:8000
 ```

-Open your browser at <a href="http://localhost:8000">localhost:8000</a> to see the result.
+and then open your browser at <a href="http://localhost:8000">localhost:8000</a> to see the result.

 ## Add pages